Lab Sheet 4

 }

 When an object is declared as constant, we can't modify it.
+This is useful when you want to ensure an object's state remains unchanged throughout its use.
 A constant object can only call its constant member functions because they are the only ones that guarantee not to modify its value.

 General syntax: